utkarshkukreti/draco/README.md

     Reset,
 }

-impl draco::App for Counter {
+impl draco::Application for Counter {
     // This is the type our `view` will emit and `update` will handle. type Message = Message;